Pierre Quesnel: Works

 The historian Andrea Thomas argued from Pierre's small salary as an usher in Scotland that he was a decorative painter rather a portrait artist.
-Pierre and François Quesnel were recorded painting panelling and chimneypieces in Paris in 1570.

-In November 1541, Mary of Guise's mother, Antoinette de Bourbon, wrote to thank her daughter for what may have been a portrait miniature James V had sent, which she called a "diamond", and could have been painted from life:pour bien faire mes tres humbles mersimens au Roy du dyament quy luy a pleu m'envoyer.
+In November 1541, Mary of Guise's mother, Antoinette de Bourbon, wrote to thank her daughter for what may have been a portrait miniature James V had sent to her (brought to Joinville by Mahaut des Essartz), which she called a "diamond", and could have been painted from life:pour bien faire mes tres humbles mersimens au Roy du dyament quy luy a pleu m'envoyer.
 Je vous repons se m'a este present bien agreable et que j'ayme aultant qu'yl est possible; il sera garde toute ma vye pour l'onneur de luy.
 Je l'ay trouve sy beau sa painture que sy savyes combien je l'ayme je peur vous en series jallouse.

 And to make my very humble thanks to the King for the "diamond" he sent me.
 I tell you it is most agreeable and I hold it in highest esteem, it will be kept carefully all my life for his honour.
 I find his picture so beautiful that if it was known how much, I fear that you would be jealous.

+In 1570, a contract was made by Pierre and his son François Quesnel for the decoration of lodgings for the Bishop of Évreux at the Bois de Vincennes.
+The devis or specification details a white background in distemper and oil paints, for heraldry and inscriptions on freizes and above chimneys, with grotesque patterns.

+Although these works are destroyed, there is a portrait of Pierre himself made by Nicolas or François in 1574.
 The 2010 paintwork of the restored palace at Stirling Castle was designed and created with the story of Pierre Quesnel in mind.